×

 Care of Cumin and Catnip

-Care of Cumin and Catnip include pruning, fertilizers, watering etc. Cumin pruning is done No need to prune, Remove damaged leaves, Remove dead branches and Remove dead leaves and Catnip pruning is done Prune if you want to improve plant shape, Prune in spring, Remove damaged leaves and Remove dead leaves.
+Care of Cumin and Catnip include pruning, fertilizers, watering etc. Cumin pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves and Catnip pruning is done Prune if you want to improve plant shape, Prune in spring, Remove damaged leaves and Remove dead leaves.
 In summer Cumin needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Catnip needs Lots of watering and in winter, it needs Average Water.